rbayuokt/kode.in/README.md

  application to help the scout in converting text into scout code in second<br>
  android based.
 I make this apps with android studio and adobe xd for the mockup.

+# README FIRST
+Do not publish this apps without my permission ( try to claim this apps is yours ) :( that will broke my heart :(

 # Features
 here's the the features of this apps :
 - [x] Convert to morse-code